kendrickkohh/Drawings/README.md

 # Drawing
-My attempt at drawing with pygame
+My attempt at drawing with Pygame